BosingerLab/BALDR/resources/IMGT/human/README.md

 ___
-**Software material and data coming from IMGT server may be used for academic research only, provided that it is referred to IMGT®, and cited as "IMGT®, the international ImMunoGeneTics information system® http://www.imgt.org (founder and director: Marie-Paule Lefranc, Montpellier, France)."**
+**Software material and data coming from IMGT server may be used for academic research only, provided that it is referred to IMGT®, and cited as "IMGT®, the international ImMunoGeneTics information system® http://www.imgt.org."**
 ___

 The IMGT human sequences were downloaded from http://www.imgt.org/vquest/refseqh.html on March 30, 2017